Homepage > Journal > What is interface consistency? Interface design and aesthetics

 2. The devices are used in different contexts and modes.

-3. A number of variables require a completely different way of thinking about the interface level of complexity.
+3. Several variables require a completely different way of thinking about the interface level of complexity.

-4. It is necessary to use adaptation strategies to adapt interfaces to different devices, functionalities, and contexts.
+4. It's necessary to use adaptation strategies to adapt interfaces to different devices, functionalities, and contexts.

 5. Consistency is the consistent use of once-adopted solutions in an unchanged form in different contexts.

-6. Interface consistency is promoted by unification and design consistency in the layer of language, visual appearance, and functions.
+6. Unification and design consistency in language, visual appearance, and functions promote interface consistency.

-7. An interface working in a discontinuous and inconsistent manner is an interface that does not inspire confidence and raises the level of anxiety.
-It does not guarantee that you will achieve the intended results.
+7. An interface that works discontinuously and inconsistently does not inspire confidence and raises anxiety.
+It doesn't guarantee that you will achieve the intended results.

 8. The interface design standards, patterns, and conventions should be creatively developed rather than ignored.

-10. The way of organizing the components and assigning them graphical forms, proportions, distances, and relations promotes interface aesthetics.
+10. How the components are organized and assigned graphical forms, proportions, distances, and relations promotes interface aesthetics.

 How you like that: